OPEC countries lose $500 million a day in oil price crash

 Brent crude futures were down by as much as 31% to $31.02 on Monday, their lowest since mid-February 2016.
 At that low, prices were down nearly $20 a barrel from a high before the meeting of OPEC and its allies on March 6.

-This means that in total, and based on their average February production, OPEC members lost more that $500 billion in revenue, according to Reuters calculations.
+This means that in total, and based on their average February production, OPEC members lost more than $500 million in revenue, according to Reuters calculations.

 The losses are a lot more pronounced when compared with the high of $71.75 a barrel that Brent hit in January.